 Do you want to travel, but worry about how you’ll manage your anxiety on the trip?
-Does your initial excitement quickly turn into stress as you start thinking about all of the what ifs and unknowns of leaving home?
+Not sure what to pack as an anxious traveler?
+If your initial excitement quickly turns into stress as you start thinking about all of the what ifs and unknowns of leaving home, I’ve got you!
+I’ve created an essential packing list for anxious travelers, based on my own experiences.

 As an anxious person who has traveled all over the world, I get it.
 When you’re far away from home and what feels familiar, it can feel quite scary.